orchid00/actions_sandbox/03-documentation_actions.md

 ## Action to deploy a pkgdown site

-To add auto-generating website documentation for a package, we can leverage off `pkgdown` and add it to an existing package, and then use a GitHub action to auto generate the docuemtation and deploy it to a GitHub pages site.
+To add auto-generating website documentation for a package, we can leverage off `pkgdown` and add it to an existing package, and then use a GitHub action to auto generate the documentation and deploy it to a GitHub pages site.

-First we add the use of `pkgdown` to the package:
+First, we add the use of `pkgdown` to the package:

 ```r
 usethis::use_pkgdown()
 ```

-Then we want to add in the github action for pkgdown to automatically add documentation.
+Then, we want to add in the github action for `pkgdown` to automatically add documentation.
 There is an existing yaml template example in the `actions` package:

 ```r